Why Do I Have a Ginger Beard?

 You may have heard that redheads don’t go grey.
 The truth is, they do eventually get grey or white hair like the rest of us as they age, but just not as fast.

-Those with ginger beards will retain the red colour a lot longer than a black, brown, or blonde beard.
+Those with ginger beards will retain the red colour a lot longer than a black, brown, or blonde beard hair.
 Ginger beards will actually turn light brown or blonde before they fade into grey or white.

 As we age its normal for the MC1R gene to weaken and have trouble producing pigment, which leads to that silvery white colour.